Apple Podcasts | Google Podcasts

 Some pieces of advice for premed students:

-- There are times when what you’re learning feels disconnected from the future that you imagine for yourself as a medical provider.
+There are times when what you’re learning as a premed feels disconnected from the future that you imagine for yourself as a medical provider.
 Find a way to spend time in clinical settings (shadowing, volunteering, etc.) to get yourself out into the world of health care and use that as the engine to drive you through your studies.